Avoid These Mistakes When Writing a Press Release:

 As a best practice, write your press release first then come back and develop the opening paragraph as a summary of the press release.
 Then compare this new opening paragraph with your initial first paragraph.

 There is an art to crafting the body as well, which makes for the bulk of your release.

 First rule of thumb: to be a big fish and get noticed, you have to have strong hook for your lead sentence.

 The body should be three to six paragraphs in length.
-Longer is not better – journalists read hundreds of releases per day, so don’t make conveying your story harder by giving them extra pages to read.
+Longer is not better – journalists read hundreds of media releases per day, so don’t make conveying your story harder by giving them extra pages to read.

 Fill your body with content that relates directly to your opening sentence/headline.
 If it does not relate, leave it out.

 Background information.
 Who?
 What?
 Where?
 When?
 Why?
 This is often referred to as 5W Content.

 So what information should you include?
 Consider the essential 5W Content: